tehnal/DF-Query-Assistant/README.md

 Using pandas and OpenAI's API, we can query data in a similar way to SQL - extracting insights and information.

 ---------------------------------------------------------------------------------------------------------------------------------------
+Quick Disclaimer:
+This was written in a .ipynb file and seems to have a hard time being rendered here.
+Just click on "Preview" and you should be able to review the raw code there.

 Goals for this project: